IRISS’s champions network charter

 What are the benefits of being a champion?

-- Access to peer support networks through contact with other champions
+- having a gateway to peer support and knowledge sharing with other champions in the network

 Resources from our Champions Network event, October 2012: